-HR must link this document to SFH maternity leave guidance so it is available for all women and parents who may be breastfeeding or nursing.
+HR/People Directorate must link this document to SFH maternity leave guidance so it is available for all women and birthing parents who may be breast/chestfeeding or nursing.

-When employees inform the manager of their pregnancy, managers should issue the employees guide to maternity leave form, this is linked to this policy at the same time.
+When employees inform the manager of their pregnancy, managers should issue the employees guide to maternity/parental leave form, this is linked to this policy at the same time.